Maurizio Cattelan: Film

 A documentary film titled Maurizio Cattelan: Be Right Back was released in 2017.
 The film premiered at the Tribeca Film Festival, and played in theaters in 2017.
 The film, directed by Maura Axelrod, featured curator Massimiliano Gioni standing in for Cattelan.
 It followed Cattelan's career retrospective at the Solomon R. Guggenheim Museum in New York.

 Television

 On the occasion of his 2011 retrospective at the Guggenheim Museum in New York, Cattelan was profiled on the American television program 60 Minutes.
 In 2016 a documentary about his life and work, The Art World's Prankster: Maurizio Cattelan, aired on BBC.

 Controversies

-Cattelan was represented hanged with a noose around his neck in 2010 in the Vatican by the Sicilian artist Giuseppe Veneziano.
+In 2010, Sicilian artist Giuseppe Veneziano created a representation of Cattelan hanged with a noose around his neck and displayed it in the Vatican.